fellowapp/prosemirror-py/README.md

 ## Status

 The full ProseMirror test suite has been translated and passes.
+This project only supports Python 3.
+There are no type annotations at the moment, although the original has annotations available in doc comments.